-- In mixing bowl, combine cottage cheese, millet flour, baking powder, salt, eggs, and milk.
-Mix until well combined, then gently stir in cooked sausage, sharp cheddar, and green onions.
+- In mixing bowl, combine cottage cheese, millet flour, baking powder, salt, eggs,cayenne and black pepper, and milk.
+Mix until well combined, then gently stir in cooked sausage, and sharp cheddar.

 - You can store these for a few days in a air tight container in the fridge and reheat in the oven (for best results), or in the microwave.